|

 MPEG2 handles this by using higher bit rates (i.e. higher quality)

 for more complex pictures and lower bit rates for simple pictures.
+Seek Time - This refers to the amount of

 time it takes to find the correct position on storage media so that

+data can start to be read.
 Video Object File (VOB) - A data file

 used in the DVD Video format to deliver video, audio, and graphics. |